cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 ~~~~

 An example of a bigfloat is that the number 1.5 could be represented
-as 0b110_00101 (major type of 6 for the tag, additional information of
+as 0b110_00101 (major type of 6 for tag, additional information of
-5 for the number of tag), followed by 0b100_00010 (major type of 4 for
+5 for the tag number), followed by 0b100_00010 (major type of 4 for
 the array, additional information of 2 for the length of the array),
 followed by 0b001_00000 (major type of 1 for the first integer,
 additional information of 0 for the value of -1), followed by